 MSPs in Holyrood approved the Scottish Government’s broad outline of a mandatory Covid-19 vaccine certificate scheme in Scotland during a parliamentary vote on Thursday 9 September.

-Don’t worry about your privacy, though, as you can’t be tracked by your vaccination certificate and your personal information won’t be shared with third parties.
+There’s also no need to worry about your privacy, though, as you can’t be tracked by your vaccination certificate and your personal information won’t be shared with third parties.